raner/projo/README.md

 ### Does Projo support immutable objects?
 Yes, Projo does support immutable objects.
-As immutable objects need to be fully initialized when they are created this requires the use of a factory or a builder (the latter not being supported yet).
+As immutable objects need to be fully initialized when they are created this requires the use of a factory or a builder.

 To use a factory, simply add a static factory field to your Projo interface:
 ```java
 import pro.projo.doubles.Factory;
 import static pro.projo.Projo.creates;